Neural Active Learning Meets the Partial Monitoring Framework

 \paragraph{Distinct exploration principles.} In existing \EENets{} strategies, the predictions of the network $f_2$ are added to the predictions of $f_1$ to compute an \textit{upper confidence bound} on the predictions.
 Then, the magnitude of the difference between the top two predictions drives the exploration.
 In contrast, the predictions of network $f_2$ in \NeuralCBP{} contribute to a \textit{successive elimination} criteria (defined in Section \ref{sec:expl_explo}) that checks whether the upper and lower confidence bounds of two different actions overlaps or not.

 \paragraph{Sensitivity to hyper-parameters} In \Neuronal{} and \INeural{} strategies, the decision of querying the expert is based on the difference between the top two class predictions.
 If the difference is greater than a slack term (obtained from the theory), the strategy asks for an expert label.
 The slack term provided by the theory is not usually computed in practice \cite{ban2024neural}.
 Therefore, the user must select a proxy $\gamma$ of the slack term.
 As demonstrated in our experiments, we have evaluated the official ($\gamma=0.6$) instances of \Neuronal{} and \INeural{}, as well as instances that induce less exploration ($\gamma=3$).
-We observe from Figures \ref{fig:Q1}, \ref{fig:Q2}, \ref{fig:Q3}, \ref{fig:Q1_app}, \ref{fig:Q2_app} and \ref{fig:Q3_app} that the final regret performance of \Neuronal{} and \INeural{} on a specific stream of observations is sensitive to an appropriate choice of $\gamma$.
+We observe from Figures \ref{fig:Q1}, \ref{fig:Q2}, and \ref{fig:Q3}, that the final regret performance of \Neuronal{} and \INeural{} on a specific dataset is sensitive to an appropriate choice of $\gamma$.
 One benefit of \NeuralCBP{} over \Neuronal{} and \INeural{} is that the exploration is driven by a successive elimination criteria that is hyper-parameter free.
-This algorithmic characteristic is relevant in the context of online learning, where deployment data is unknown in advance, making it difficult to appropriately tune hyper-parameters.
+This is relevant in online learning where deployment data is typically unknown in advance, making it difficult to tune hyper-parameters.